stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

 git config --global merge.ff no
 ```

+This won't return anything indicating success, but you can check that it's set correctly by running `git config --global merge.ff`, which should give you `no`.

 ## Setting up our branches

 We only have the `workshop-start` branch right now - not even a `main` branch!
 That's the first thing we'll need to create.